 After significantly expanding its booking functionality over the past few years, Google’s latest update is now seeking to enhance healthcare listings.
 The search giant previously allowed healthcare providers to specify if they were available for either in-person or virtual appointments, but it is now offering additional features to facilitate direct bookings.
 The ability for healthcare providers to display their appointment availability and book directly through Google is currently only in the test phase, only works in the US, and is seemingly limited to one pilot: MinuteClinic at CVS.

 Google hopes to expand this to additional providers in the future.
 When that time comes, everyone who can use the feature should use the feature.
-Google’s rankings give heavy preference towards listings that utilize all available functionality in GBP.
+Google’s rankings give heavy preference towards listings that utilise all available functionality in GBP.
 If you are a healthcare provider, you should accommodate every available customer touch point, especially when the simple presence of those touch points drives up the invaluable factor of search engine rankings.

 GIF: Search Engine Land